anthony4527/Poker-Hands-Kata/README.md

 2) A **Player class and Winner class** are created and grouped into the **Players folder**.
 The Player class will instantiate each player object,and provide the key information about the cards on hand of each player.
 One of the player will become the winner.
 A Winnder extends from the Player class,and it has additional information of the category identifed and the winning card and suit (hence the trump card)

 3)  Enum have been created for the **Card values, Card suit and Categories**.
-These provide immediate codes to setup a scre of each card, and each category (ranking from High Card as lowest, to Straight Flush highest).
+These provide immediate codes to setup a score of each card, and each category (ranking from High Card as lowest, to Straight Flush highest).

 4) **A Matcher class for each category** is created e.g. StraightFlishCategory, FullHouseCategory, etc., all these classes are grouped into the **Category package/folder**.
 An **ICategory** interface is developed to define method signature for matching and ranking (two methods) of each player's Poker hand.
 All the matcher classes implement the ICategory interface.